aiven/aiven-docs/docs/platform/concepts/byoc.md

 <img src={byocAwsPublic} class="centered" alt="BYOC AWS public architecture" width="100%" />

-The AWS public deployment model requires you to create a Virtual Private Cloud (VPC) dedicated to Aiven-managed services within a cloud region to operate in (**BYOC VPC**).
+In the AWS public deployment model, a Virtual Private Cloud (**BYOC VPC**) for your Aiven services is created within a particular cloud region in your remote cloud account.
 Aiven accesses this VPC through an Internet gateway.
-Service VMs reside in a publicly addressed subnet (**Public Subnet**), and Aiven services can be accessed through the public Internet: the Aiven control plane connects to the nodes using the public address, and the Aiven management plane can access the service VMs directly.
-All Aiven communication is encrypted.
+Service VMs reside in a publicly addressed subnet (**Public subnet**), and Aiven services can be accessed through the public Internet: the Aiven control plane connects to the nodes using the public address, and the Aiven management plane can access the service VMs directly.

 In AWS deployment models, firewall rules are enforced on the subnet level.
 You can integrate your services using standard VPC peering techniques.
+All Aiven communication is encrypted.

 </TabItem>
 <TabItem value="3" label="GCP private">

 <img src={byocGcpPrivate} class="centered" alt="BYOC GCP private architecture" width="100%" />

-The GCP private deployment model requires you to create two Virtual Private Clouds (VPCs) within a cloud region to operate in:
+In the GCP private deployment model, a Virtual Private Cloud (**BYOC VPC**) for your Aiven services is created within a particular cloud region in your remote cloud account.

--  VPC dedicated to Aiven-managed services (**Workload VPC**)
--  VPC dedicated to a bastion host (**Bastion VPC**)
+Within the **BYOC VPC**, there are:

+- **Public subnet** for the bastion node
+- **Private subnet** for the workload node (your Aiven service)

-Aiven accesses **Bastion VPC** from a static IP address and routes traffic through a proxy for additional security.
+Aiven accesses the **BYOC VPC** from a static IP address and routes traffic through a proxy for additional security.
 To accomplish this, Aiven utilizes a bastion host (**Bastion note**) physically separated from the Aiven services you deploy.
-The service VMs reside in a publicly addressed subnet (**Private Subnet**) and are accessed by the Aiven management plane via the bastion.
-All Aiven communication is encrypted.
+The service VMs reside in a privately addressed subnet (**Private subnet**) and are accessed by the Aiven management plane via the bastion.
+They are not accessible through the Internet.

 In GCP deployment models, firewall rules are enforced on the VPC level.
 You can integrate your services using standard VPC peering techniques.
+All Aiven communication is encrypted.

 :::note
-Although the bastion host and the service nodes reside in the VPCs under your management (**Bastion VPC** and **Workload VPC**), they are not accessible (for example, via SSH) to anyone outside Aiven.
+Although the bastion host and the service nodes reside in the VPC under your management (**BYOC VPC**), they are not accessible (for example, via SSH) to anyone outside Aiven.

 The bastion and workload nodes require outbound access to the Internet to work properly (supporting HA signaling to the Aiven management node and RPM download